 Forgoing the stuffy upper crust vibe on Nantucket, I set my sights on New England’s most intimate and pristine island, Block Island, R.I.
-My interest in a visit during the off-season turned out to mean lower rates, fewer people, sales at the shops, no waits for restaurant seating, and ultimately more peaceful seclusion.
+My interest in a visit early in the summer season turned out to mean lower rates, fewer people, sales at the shops, no waits for restaurant seating, and ultimately more peaceful seclusion.

 With close to 50 percent of its landmass designated as protected green space, Block Island is home to some of the most breathtaking scenery.
 So much so in fact, that The Nature Conservancy named Block one of the 12 “Last Great Places” in the Western Hemisphere.
 In recent years, the Nature Conservancy has joined forces with the Block Island Land Trust to ensure its green tradition, charging a 3% sales tax on all property sold on the island that is re-invested in purchasing, expanding, and protecting the island’s green space.
 The island is also currently researching possibilities of offshore wind turbines that would contribute clean and sustainable energy to the island.

 A Room With a Sea